 The majority of conversations which I've had over the holidays center around negative themes: "wow, that sounds dangerous" "do you have your shots?" "did you hear about x person dying via y" "are you sure you should be doing this?"
 [Edit: I've removed my brief overview of the categories of badnesses.]
-They have many valid points
+They have many valid points.

 Some of the itinerary highlights: